Éanna Ryan

 Éanna Ryan (born 16 May 1963) is an Irish former sportsperson.
 He played hurling with his local club Killimordaly and with the Galway senior inter-county team in the 1980s and 1990s.

 Ryan won back-to-back All-Ireland winners' medals with Galway in 1987 and 1988.

+His son, Joshua Ryan has been a member of the Galway senior hurling panel since 2025.